-As mentioned earlier, few scientist today believe that Global Warming, and for that matter the human contribution to it, is still a matter of debate.
+As mentioned earlier, few scientists today believe that Global Warming, and for that matter, the human contribution to it, is still a matter of debate.
+There is NO DEBATE in the scientific community.
 The longer we continue sticking our heads in the sand and ignoring the issue, the higher the stakes get.
 Never before has the focus on Global Warming and its dire effects been under more scrutiny.
 In global assessments monitoring ice melt in Greenland, the Arctic, and in Antarctica, it’s obvious why there is so much concern.

 Though scientists agree that sea levels have risen and fallen significantly over the 4.6 billion years geological lifespan of the Earth, the recent rate of global sea level rise has departed from the statistical averages of the past several thousand years and is rising more rapidly with each passing year.